 Celebrating Student Research

-Each year, the Center joins the Office of Research in supporting outstanding research and scholarship among students at two separate symposiums held each spring:
+Each spring, the Center joins the Office of Research in supporting outstanding research and scholarship among students at two separate symposiums:

 The Center recognizes and rewards research from any discipline that aligns with Duquesne's Catholic, Spiritan mission, particularly our commitments to: